phoebe-project/phoebe2-docs/api/phoebe.parameters.ParameterSet.plot.md

 * `animate` (bool, optional, default=False): whether to animate the figure.
 * `interval` (int, optional, default=100): time in ms between each frame in the animation.
 Applicable only if `animate` is True.

+* `equal_aspect` (optional): whether to force the aspect ratio of the axes to be equal.
+If not provided, this will default to True if all directions (i.e. `x` and `y` for `projection='2d'` or `x`, `y`, and `z` for '3d') are positions and of the same units, or False otherwise.
+* `pad_aspect` (optional): whether to achieve the equal aspect ratio by padding the limits instead of whitespace around the axes.
+Only applicable if `equal_aspect` is True.
+If not provided, this will default to True unless `animate` is True, in which case it will default to False (as autofig cannot currently handle `pad_aspect`) in animations.

 * `projection` (string, optional, default='2d'): whether to plot on a 2d or 3d axes.
 If '3d', the orientation of the axes will